 Community Ward Forums will be held for residents to discuss the detail of the plan and to ask questions on the following dates:

-9:30am-11:30am – Council’s Civic Centre, 2 Hely Street Wyong
+Thursday 7 May – 9:30am Council’s Civic Centre, 2 Hely Street Wyong

-6.30pm-8.30pm Halekulani Community Hall, Noela Place Budgewoi
+Tuesday 12 May – 6.30pm Halekulani Community Hall, Noela Place Budgewoi

 Thursday 14 May – 6.30pm Tuggerah Lakes Community Centre 1 Bay Village Road Bateau Bay

 Find out more about your rates

 How do I pay my rates? - If you decide to get your bill online you can go into a draw to win an iPad mini.
-You can also choose to have automatic instalments taken out of your bank account via Direct Debit.
+You can also choose to have instalments deducted from your bank account via Direct Debit.

-- including the Special Rate Variation (SRV), Waste Management, Stormwater Management and Water, Sewer and Drainage Charges.
+Special rates and other charges - including Waste Management, Stormwater Management and Water, Sewer and Drainage Charges.